Is it Time to Reassess What Truly Makes You Happy?

 - Can I use this money in a better or more sustainable way?

-When thinking about your jewelry box and what you can and can't live without; consider buying some pieces from Sena Goods.
+If slow living slow fashion is something that is resonating with you, consider buying some pieces from Sena Goods.
 Jeri Sena founded the company with her passion for architecture, jewelry and art.
 She decided to merge her interests into creating beautiful, sustainable jewelry.
-Her site states 'luxe & artisan jewelry crafted by hand in a Denver small batch studio' and I had the privilege of interviewing her and learning more about her company.
+Her site states ‘luxe & artisan jewelry crafted by hand in a Denver small batch studio’ and I had the privilege of interviewing her and learning more about her company.
 I was quite impressed with how Jeri started out by crafting her wares with thrifted materials.
 She shopped estate sales, disassembled her finds and then created gorgeous one-of-a-kind jewelry.
 20 years later, she still strives to source fair-trade gems and stones for her sustainable designs.
 You can watch our interview here and connect with her @senagoods or on her site https://senagoods.squarespace.com/